Genez-io/genezio-landing-page/content/posts/deploy_smarter_not_harder_how_genezio.md

 One of the best ways to use {{< external-link link="https://genezio.com/" >}}Genezio's{{< /external-link >}} RAG deployment is by building a **Knowledge Intelligence Search Tool** — a smart system that turns internal or public data into a powerful, easy-to-use knowledge base.

 Companies generate tons of information daily — internal documents, training manuals, reports, support tickets, and emails.
 But this data is often scattered across systems, making it hard for employees to find what they need.
-And let’s face it, traditional keyword searche s often fail because they don’t understand context.
+And let’s face it, traditional keyword searches often fail because they don’t understand context.

 That’s where Genezio shines.
 It helps companies create a smart search tool using **semantic search**.
 Employees can ask questions in plain language and get accurate, context-aware answers.
 No more wasting time digging through endless files.